 An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may not extend the due date of that assignment.
-The student should expect to submit the work and/or make-up the exam on the day of his/her return.
+The student should expect to submit the work and/or make-up the exam soon after his/her return.
 Likewise, absences during the preparation time of a major assignment may not extend the due date.
-Please see the faculty course syllabi for specific guidelines regarding make-up work following absences.
+Please see the course syllabi for specific guidelines regarding make-up work following absences.

-The Official School Calendar lists a number of "R and R" weekends.
-These are designated as school-wide "no homework" weekends.
+The official school calendar lists a number of "R and R" weekends.
+These are designated as schoolwide "no homework" weekends.
 Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the Mondays following.
-It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the well-deserved time off.
+It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the welldeserved time off.